epfl-lara/leon/src/sphinx/installation.rst

 -> New Library and select the latest *Ivy* available.
 Ensure you have at least Scala 2.11 and NOT 2.10.
 Ensure also that this added scala SDK are listed BELOW the scala-lang provided by SBT, so it has lower priority.

 *.sbt* and *.ivy2* are folders created by SBT and are place in your home folder.
-If the *classes* folders don't exist in bonsai or smt-lib, proceed a compilation using sbt tool: move in the root folder of concerned project (typically .sbt/0.13/staging/.../bonsai/) and type ```sbt clean compile```.

 If you find that some other modules are required to your project, feel free to add them but keep them below the ones described in the priority list.